 Contact center search (CCS) is essentially knowledge management (KM) for the contact center.
-CCS includes knowledge bases, search engines, relevance rating, and everything else that provides the information a contact center agent needs when engaging with a customer.
+CCS includes knowledge bases, search engines, relevance rating, and everything else that provides the information contact center agents need when engaging with customers.

 These solutions provide service representatives with one window into the complete customer record, funneling data from multiple sources and channels.

 Consolidation is all the rage in workforce optimization (WFO), the umbrella term that includes quality monitoring (QM), workforce management (WFM), performance management (PM), e-learning, and analytics.
-The idea behind putting everything into one comprehensive suite is so that all of the information a contact center needs to run its business is integrated and can work together to deliver better, faster results.
+The idea behind putting everything into one comprehensive suite is so that all of the information contact centers need to run their business is integrated and can work together to deliver better, faster results.

 Contact center infrastructure (CCI) focuses on the underlying technology package needed for a contact center to operate, including call routing and session initiation protocol (SIP).
 It is analogous to computer-telephony integration (CTI) but does not necessarily rely on the same set of technologies.

-IVR is an automated telephony system that interacts with callers, gathers information, and routes calls to the appropriate recipient.
-IVR systems also accept a combination of voice telephone input and touch-tone keypad selection and provide appropriate responses in forms including voice, fax, callback, and email.
+IVR is an automated telephony system that interacts with callers, gathers information, and routes calls to the appropriate recipients.
+IVR systems also accept a combination of voice input and touch-tone keypad selection and provide appropriate responses in forms, including voice, fax, callback, and email.
 An IVR application provides prerecorded voice responses for appropriate situations, access to relevant data, and the ability to record voice input for later handling.
-Using computer telephony integration (or Contact Center Infrastructure), IVR apps can hand off a call to a human being who can view data related to the caller at a display.
+Using computer telephony integration (or contact center infrastructure), IVR apps can hand off calls to human beings who can view data related to the caller on their computer screens.

 Enterprise Feedback Management is a system of processes and/or software that organizes all of the customer feedback an organization receives.
-Whether it's via survey results, customer emails, or even Twitter streams, a successful feedback management system loops feedback into business processes, so that customer ideas, complaints, and conversations can be acted upon.
-Listening to the customer is at the crux of enterprise feedback management and part of that is letting the customer know they are being listened to.
-Feedback management is a valuable mechanism for an organization to gauge customer satisfaction and to keep in the know of what customers want.
+Whether it's via survey results, customer email, or even Twitter streams, a successful feedback management system loops feedback into business processes so that customer ideas, complaints, and conversations can be acted upon.
+Listening to the customer is at the crux of enterprise feedback management, and part of that is letting customers know they are being heard.
+Feedback management is a valuable mechanism for organizations to gauge customer satisfaction and to keep in the know of what customers want.

 Customer service outsourcing is about more than cost-cutting.
-Often when an organization faces inquiry growth and too many calls for internal operations to handle, it turns to external contact representatives to field calls and respond to customer care needs.
-With doing so comes unease: Outsourcing involves hiring employees that work outside of the organization's walls, which makes it harder to instill the company's culture and mission -- and to keep tabs on operations.
+Often when organizations face inquiry growth and too many calls for internal operations to handle, they turn to external contact representatives to field calls and respond to customer care needs.
+Doing so comes with some costs: Outsourcing involves hiring employees who work outside of the organization's walls, which makes it harder to instill the company's culture and mission and to keep tabs on operations.
 Global outsourcing sometimes brings language barriers and frustration.
-On the other hand, outsourcing through work-at-home-agents (WAHAs) is an option that eliminates commuting costs and "green" awareness.
+On the other hand, outsourcing through work-at-home-agents is an option that eliminates commuting costs and promotes "green" awareness.
 Finding the right balance and comfort level is key to outsourcing initiatives.